 If personal information is requested on the website or volunteered by the user, state law and the federal Privacy Act of 1974 may protect it.
 However, this information is a public record once you provide it, and may be subject to public inspection and copying if not protected by federal or state law.

 In the State of Washington, laws exist to ensure that government is open and that the public has a right to access appropriate records and information possessed by state government.
-At the same time, there are exceptions to the right to access public records that serve various needs including the privacy of individuals.
-There are exceptions provided by both state and federal laws.
+At the same time, there are exceptions to the public's right to access public records that serve various needs including the privacy of individuals.
+Exceptions are provided by both state and federal laws.

 In the event of a conflict between this Privacy Notice and the Public Records Act or other law governing the disclosure of records, the Public Records Act or other applicable law will prevail.